openzipkin/brave-example/README.md

 # Implementation Overview

-Web requests are served by [Spring MVC](https://spring.io/guides/gs/rest-service/)controllers, and tracing is automatically performed for you by [Brave](https://github.com/openzipkin/brave).
+Web requests are served by [Spring MVC](https://spring.io/guides/gs/rest-service/) controllers, and tracing is automatically performed for you by [Brave](https://github.com/openzipkin/brave).

 This example intentionally avoids advanced topics like async and messaging,